 We are happy to let you use our sound system for any speeches or announcements that you might need.

-Please check out our FAQ or contact us below for any additional question that you have!
+Please check out our FAQ or contact us below for any additional questions that you have!

 Check availability and get a quote for your wedding...

-- Sure.
-For most gigs, we will provide all of our own sound equipment and routinely work with sound engineers at our gigs.
+Sure.
+For most gigs, we will provide our own sound equipment and routinely work with sound engineers at our gigs.
 You are welcome to use the microphones for any announcements that you have, etc.

-- We are a 11 piece horn band that is amplified.
+We are a 11 piece horn band that is amplified.
 We can be pretty loud.
 We can certainly adjust to almost any situation, but we are not the quiet jazz band that plays at your local coffee shop.
+However, if you are a coffee shop owner, get in touch with us and we'll hook you up ;).

 Did we miss anything?